cachedpotato/Obsidian-vault/04 - Permanent Notes/Useful Nodes in Event Graph.md

 - `As <Actor>`: sets command for the `Actor` that triggered this event. ex) `As BP_ThirdPersonCharacter > Jump > Target`: after this event is triggered, the `ThirdPersonCharacter` instance will `jump`.

 Cast is extremely versatile but also quite heavy.
-Use `interface` instead for heavier logic.
+Use `interface` instead for heavier logic. `Cast to Actor` is often used for getting game modes into player blueprints.
 ## Is Player Controlled
 Checks if the object is controlled by a player (possessed), and returns a Boolean Value.
 Useful for functions that changes behavior depending on whether if it's triggered by a player or an NPC